 The ITER Research Plan (IRP) is one of the major ITER baseline documents—it is intended to define the research activities of the project and it complements the ITER Project Schedule (IPS).
 The first version of the IRP was drafted during the ITER Design Review in 2007 and developed an overview of the principal physics research activities to be carried out during ITER construction together with an initial definition of the experimental program planned for the first 10 years of ITER operation.

 The next phase of development of the IRP has been underway for several months with the aim of developing an updated and extended version which will be discussed with the ITER Science and Technology Committee (STAC) in late May.
-Major developments include the incorporation of the Test Blanket Module Program, the first technology element to be included in the IRP, a more extensive definition of the physics research activities accompanying construction, a more explicit definition of the ITER plasma scenarios, and a deeper analysis of the possible upgrades which will be added to the ITER facility over the next 20 years or so.
-A significant aspect is the revision of the ITER experimental schedule to make the transition to full Deuterium-Tritium (D-T) operation as early as possible while maintaining consistency with the most recent developments in the ITER construction schedule.
+Major developments include the incorporation of the test blanket module (TBM) program, the first technology element to be included in the IRP, a more extensive definition of the physics research activities accompanying construction, a more explicit definition of the ITER plasma scenarios, and a deeper analysis of the possible upgrades which will be added to the ITER facility over the next 20 years or so.
+A significant aspect is the revision of the ITER experimental schedule to make the transition to full deuterium-tritium (D-T) operation as early as possible while maintaining consistency with the most recent developments in the ITER construction schedule.